Real-Time Evaluation of Afghan President Ghani’s Peace Policy

 In the present situation, where the distance between the government and the nation is growing, Ghani and his team’s mere expertise, as well as their anticipation of the people’s needs, may not be a viable policy option for sustainable peace.

 The issue is that the peace process is led by a small group of Arg-based, Western-educated political elites, who lack firsthand understanding of the socio-political context of the country.
-They have pre-decided solution without having sought to suitably define and build citizens’ consensus around the problem.
+They have a pre-decided solution without having sought to suitably define and build citizens’ consensus around the problem.
 Ghani’s solution is making peace with Taliban in the same way he did with former warlord Gulbuddin Hekmatyar, but ignoring the Taliban’s affiliation with other terrorist groups and their rigid ideological beliefs leaves no room for the public domain’s deliberation.

 President Ghani and his clique do not seem to bother so much about the problem that the Taliban, at its core, is an ethnocentric and religious fundamentalist group who oppose progress and diversity.
 The general purpose of Ghani’s peace policy should be strengthening democracy instead of legitimizing a pre-determined solution.